Weston, Florida: Overview

-According to the United States Census Bureau, the city has a total area of 68.2 km2, of which 65.2 km2 is land and 3.1 km2 is water, or 4.49% of the total area.
+As stated by the United States Census Bureau, the city has a total area of 68.2 km2, of which 65.2 km2 is land and 3.1 km2 is water, or 4.49% of the total area.

 Weston is bordered by Sunrise to the northeast, Davie to the east, Southwest Ranches to the south, and the Everglades to the north and west.
 It is the most western city in Broward County, and the entirety of its western edge is located next to the Everglades.
 It is located roughly 31 mi to the northwest of Miami.

 Development districts

 Weston consists of two development districts: the Bonaventure Development District and the Indian Trace Development District.

 Climate

 Weston has a tropical monsoon climate (Am).
 The weather is typically very humid and sunny during the majority of the year.
 Winters are usually dry and warm during La Niña conditions, while El Niño conditions usually bring cool and wet conditions to the region.
 ENSO effects on South Florida are rather minimal during the summer months, with the exception of tropical cyclone activity in the Atlantic Basin.